Understanding the Coffee Ratio

 Next, inhale deeply.
 The aroma of the coffee can give you a hint of its flavor profile.
 You might pick up notes of chocolate, fruit, or even flowers.

 Now, take a sip.
 Let the coffee coat your tongue and linger in your mouth.
 Try to identify the different flavors.
 Is it sweet?
 Bitter?
 Acidic?
-The best coffee makers, like Kcup or Keurig, can help bring out these flavors.
+The best coffee makers, like the best Kcup coffee maker or the best Kurig coffee maker, can help bring out these flavors.

 Finally, pay attention to the aftertaste.
 A good coffee should leave a pleasant, lingering taste in your mouth.